Articles on: Video Consultations

 When it comes to the start time of a video consultation, it's really easy to start the session from the booking in your diary.
 Once you've opened the waiting area in the immediate runup to the appointment, you'll see options to abandon and start the call, and test your video and audio at the bottom of the screen:

 If for any reason the patient doesn't attend the call, you can press 'Abandon Call' which will terminate the consultation and "kill" the current access link.
-If you do abandon a call, you'll be asked to confirm, as once a call has been abandoned, the patient won't be able to use it to access a video consultation.
+If you do abandon a call, you'll be asked to confirm the action, as once a call has been abandoned, the patient will no longer be able to use the link to access the video consultation.
 If they click on it, they'll see a message advising that the consultation is no longer available.

 The Start Call button will be greyed out until the other party has arrived, as the session can't be started until they have joined using their link.

-Once they have arrived, the Start Call button will turn blue and you can simply click on it to make the connection and begin your consultation:
+Once they have arrived, the Start Call button will turn blue.
+Simply click on it to make the connection and begin your consultation:

 The first time you use the video consultation feature on a browser, or after clearing your history or cache for example, you'll need to allow the browser access to both your microphone and camera.
 Without this access, the connection won't work.
 The message you see will depend on what browser and device you're working from, but it'll look similar to these: